The Mabel Mercer Foundation, Est. 1985

 Craig Rubano

-Encore performance of the M.A.C. award-nominated and Bistro Award recipient for Outstanding Autobiographical Show!
-Broadway’s (Les Misérables, The Scarlet Pimpernel), Craig Rubano reprises his celebrated 2024 run in New York City at The Laurie Beechman Theatre with Take the Moment, a collection of songs that shine a spotlight on the choices we make during the moments that matter.
-Craig taps into music and lyrics by Cole Porter, Richard Rodgers, Stephen Sondheim, Alan & Marilyn Bergman, Jerry Herman, and more.
+Broadway’s (Les Misérables, The Scarlet Pimpernel), and multiple award-winning cabaret artist Craig Rubano presents "Take the Moment", a collection of songs that shine a spotlight on the choices we make during the moments that matter.
+Craig tells the story of those thresholds of change in his life that have made all the difference, drawing from his experiences as Broadway actor, scholar, pastoral theologian, cabaret artist, minister, and goat owner(!).
+Directed by celebrated cabaret star Jeff Harnar, and together with Music Director Beth Ertz, Craig taps into music and lyrics by Cole Porter, Richard Rodgers, Stephen Sondheim, Alan & Marilyn Bergman, Jerry Herman, and more.

 -